Collections from Our Community

 Cathy Padgett serves as the Community Outreach Program Specialist for the Athens-Clarke County Leisure Services Department.
 A native Athenian, she is a graduate of the University of Georgia with a bachelor’s degree in History.
 When not building her book collection you will find her antiquing, watching college football, or deciding the next documentary to watch.

-Nancy Songster's Tiny Houses
+Nancy Songster's Collection of Tiny Houses

 "I began my journey into fascination with miniatures – that is small or minute replicas or reproductions of all things life sized – nearly 50 years ago.
 It was only natural with two pre-school daughters that dollhouses would have such a strong first appeal.
 A simple dollhouse donated as a fundraiser led to contacts with other people interested in miniatures.
 It followed that I became aware of publications, national organizations, individual artists, and shows devoted to miniatures of all kinds.